Swisskream/jkportfolio/README.md

 <h2>Update 4/29</h2>

-<p>Integrated CICD - when pushing updates to GitHub the S3 bucket will also be updated in my AWS account to update to static website.
-Previously ran npm build and deploy to simultaneously build a npm package and update S3 bucket, which was effective, but I wanted to test this development style.</p>
+<p>Integrated CICD: when pushing updates to GitHub the S3 bucket will also be updated in my AWS account to update the static website.
+Full CICD is now running with git push, npm build and npm deploy.</p>